codecrafters-io/build-your-own-git/README.md

 $ (cd course_definition_tester && make compile && ruby scripts/test_solulutions.rb go)
 ```

-- If your solutions passes all tests, open a pull request on GitHub.
+- If your solutions pass all tests, open a pull request on GitHub.
 GitHub actions will run a bunch of automated checks to ensure everything is correct.

 Once all tests are passing, tag @rohitpaulk for review.